tarwn/lessthandot-hugo/blogs/content/posts/2010-05-18-how-to-use-t-sql-to-get-the-command-line.md

 2010-05-18 12:36:51.010 Server Command Line Startup Parameters: /c

-Now, let&#8217;s stop the SQL Server instance, type this in a command window: _NET STOP MSSQLSERVER_
+Now, let's stop the SQL Server instance, type this in a command window: _NET STOP MSSQLSERVER_

 Your output should look like this